nu11ptr/flexgen/doc_test/README.md

             }
         }
     };

     // This is what is generated:
     let expected = quote! {
-        /// This will run a compare between fib inputs and the outputs
+        /// This compares between fib inputs and outputs:
+        ///
         /// ```
+        /// // Calling fibonacci with 10 returns 55
         /// assert_eq!(fibonacci(10), 55);
+        ///
+        /// // Calling fibonacci with 1 simply returns 1
         /// assert_eq!(fibonacci(1), 1);
         /// ```
         fn fibonacci(n: u64) -> u64 {